 - Phonemic awareness is one of the best predictors of learning to read.
 (This makes it SUPER important!)

-I’m pretty sure she asked us to name these two facts at the beginning, middle, and end of every class session.
-She even made us order copies of reports from the National Reading Panel for “pleasure reading.”
+I’m also pretty sure she asked us to name these two facts at the beginning, middle, and end of every class session.
+In fact, she even made us order copies of reports from the National Reading Panel for “pleasure reading.”
 But guess what?
 It’s now seven years later, and I haven’t forgotten about the importance of phonemic awareness.

 As I teach reading intervention, I hear her voice in my head.
 (Note: I didn’t say that I hear random voices in my head; I just remember her. ;) ) I’m constantly reminded of one thing: I need to give my students ample opportunities to learn and practice phonemic awareness skills on a daily basis.
 With only 20-30 minutes per session, I have to make the most of every minute.
 I could remember all of the skills in my head and keep track of who has already learned what, or I could create a program to keep me on track.
 Thus, Phonemic Awareness Teacher Task Cards were born!